19hours/sg-statutes/Acts/Income Tax Act.md

 (1C) Regulations under subsections (1A) and (1B) may make provision ––

-(a) for the manner in which a concessionary rate of tax under sections 13H, 43Y and 43ZA may be accorded to a partner of a partnership being an individual;
+(a) for the manner in which a concessionary rate of tax under sections 43Y and 43ZA may be accorded to a partner of a partnership being an individual;

+[Act 34 of 2016 wef 29/12/2016]

 (b) in a case where any deduction, writing-down allowance, exemption or concessionary rate of tax ought not to have been allowed to a partner of a partnership due to non‑compliance with any condition imposed on the partnership, for the recovery from the partner —